-In 2020 the UK government announced a plan to end the sale of new petrol and diesel cars from 2030 as part of a Ten Point Plan to tackle greenhouse gas emissions and achieve net zero by 2050.
+The UK government has announced a plan to end the sale of new petrol and diesel cars from 2035 as part of a Ten Point Plan to tackle greenhouse gas emissions and achieve net zero by 2050.

 In 2021, nearly one in eight of all new cars sold were electric vehicles.
 While the uptake of electric vehicles continues to accelerate, there are growing concerns over the accessibility of charging points.